 CLASS is an observational instrument that describes multiple dimensions of teacher-student interactions that are linked to student achievement and development.
 It is the most validated measure of classroom teaching.
 With its clear focus on interactions, CLASS can help with any SEL approach that a school decides to take.

-Interactions are at the heart of both CLASS and social and emotional learning.
+Interactions are at the heart of both CLASS and social-emotional learning.
 While CLASS aims to support academic learning and curriculum by infusing it with emotionally, organizationally, and instructionally effective interactions, SEL focuses specifically on developing the ability to communicate about emotions in a productive and equitable manner.

 Because of the obvious compatibility between the CLASS rubric and the content of SEL itself, the Emotional Support domain of the CLASS will be helpful to any teacher working to promote SEL in their classroom.
 Emotional Support is the emotional connection between the teacher and students and among students.